|Elliott Sound Products||Loudspeaker Power Handling Vs. Efficiency|

 P = V² / Z = 50² / 13.53 = 184.8W

-That represents a drop in power (and SPL) of 4.56dB, less than half the power you thought you had.
-A 90dB/W/m driver has fallen to 85dB/W/m (close enough).
+That represents a drop in power (and SPL) of 2.28dB, close to half the power you thought you had.
+A 90dB/W/m driver has fallen to 87.7dB/W/m.
 Now, this is a simplification, but the actual power and SPL will be very close to the values calculated.
-Where you expected the speaker to produce about 115dB SPL at 1 metre, after only a short period it will only give you a tad over 110dB SPL - a significant decrease.
-To achieve 115dB SPL, this driver now needs 1kW average (a 40dB increase over the 85dB/W/m effective sensitivity), but that will just cause the voicecoil to get hotter still, and it will fail - most likely without ever achieving the target sound level on a long term basis.
+Where you expected the speaker to produce about 115dB SPL at 1 metre, after only a short period it will only give you a tad under 113dB SPL - a significant decrease.
+To achieve 115dB SPL, this driver now needs 528W average (a 27dB increase over the 87.7dB/W/m effective sensitivity), but that will just cause the voicecoil to get hotter still, and it will fail - most likely without ever achieving the target sound level on a long term basis.

 Using the same expectation (115dB SPL), but substituting a 100dB/W/m driver, we can see that only 32W is needed to achieve the 115dB SPL required.
 With only 32W, there will be very little thermal compression - perhaps 0.5dB worst case - so power has to be increased to a bit below 40W to compensate.
 Although the extra power will cause the voicecoil to get a little hotter (and so reduce the actual power and SPL a little more), it is well within the capacity of a sensible sized amplifier to cope with.

 This is simply a theoretical exercise, but the effects are both real and demonstrable, and the above is not at all unrealistic.
+In fact, it is rather optimistic - many 'high power' loudspeakers can suffer 5-7dB of power compression based on the tests done by JBL .
 Every dynamic driver will suffer from thermal compression, because the voicecoil winding has no choice but to get hot when it is dissipating a lot of power.
 Only a very few (mainly professional) loudspeaker manufacturers treat this as seriously as it deserves.
 Covered in Design of High Quality Passive Crossovers (ESP website) is the effect of the changing impedance on a passive crossover network.
 Thermal effects are wide ranging and rather insidious, changing the way the speaker system sounds depending upon the power applied.

 It is only by choosing a driver whose efficiency is matched to the requirements that the requirements have even the slightest chance of being accomplished in practice.
 Quite obviously, a higher efficiency loudspeaker driver will need less power to achieve the result, but not so obviously, high efficiency should be sought whenever possible - it will always give a better result (all other things being equal).